onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-In the first line, we use the [parent](https://docs.cypress.io/api/commands/parent.html) command to access the parent element of the element containing <i>second note</i> and find the button from within it.
+In the first line, we use the [parent](https://docs.cypress.io/api/commands/parent.html) command to access the parent element of the element containing ***second note*** and find the button from within it.
 Then we click the button and check that the text on it changes.

 Note that we use the command [find](https://docs.cypress.io/api/commands/find.html#Syntax) to search for the button.
-We cannot use [cy.get](https://docs.cypress.io/api/commands/get.html) here, because it always searches from the <i>whole</i> page and would return all 5 buttons on the page.
+We cannot use [cy.get](https://docs.cypress.io/api/commands/get.html) here, because it always searches from the **whole** page and would return all 5 buttons on the page.

 Unfortunately, we have some copy-paste in the tests now, because the code for searching for the right button is always the same.